 Increased height usually means better ground clearance and better off-road capabilities.
 The added height is also a great benefit when riding in deep mud.
 That’s why lift kits and larger wheels are popular upgrades for those who want to go deep mudding.

 A higher ride does, however, make the ATV more tippy.
 Stability is just as important as ground clearance if you do trail riding or utility work for the most part.
-The key is to find the ideal balance between height and stability for the type of riding you will be doing.
+The key is to find the ideal balance between height and stability for the riding you will be doing.

-Related questions
+Related Questions

-How wide is an ATV with tracks?
 Installing tracks to your ATV will typically increase the width by 8-10 inches.
 ATV width with tracks is about 56 to 60 inches (142 – 152 cm).

-How wide is an ATV trailer?
-ATV trailer width varies, but they are typically just as wide as an average ATV with a width of 48 to 50 inches.
+The width of ATV trailers varies, but they are typically about as wide as an average ATV, measuring between 48 to 50 inches.
 Ideally, the trailer should have about the same width as the ATV pulling it.